 In November 2016, the FASB issued ASU No. 2016-18, Restricted Cash, which clarified guidance on the classification and presentation of restricted cash in the statement of cash flows.
 Under the ASU, changes in restricted cash and restricted cash equivalents would be included along with those of cash and cash equivalents in the statement of cash flows.
 As a result, entities would no longer present transfers between cash/equivalents and restricted cash/equivalents in the statement of cash flows.
 In addition, a reconciliation between the balance sheet and the statement of cash flows would be disclosed when the balance sheet includes more than one line item for cash/equivalents and restricted cash/equivalents.
-For 3M, this ASU is effective January 1, 2018, with early adoption permitted.
 The Company early adopted ASU No. 2016-18 as of January 1, 2017.
 Due to the immaterial use of restricted cash and restricted cash equivalents, no impact was reflected in the Company's pre-2017 consolidated results of operations and financial condition presented.